Find the best route to the Studio Tour from your location.PLAN YOUR ROUTE

 While manual and electric wheelchairs are welcome inside the Studio Tour, we do require advance notice if you are visiting as part of a large group due to seating restrictions within our cinema at the beginning of your visit.
 Due to the layout of the attraction, this also means that only a certain number of wheelchair users can enter the latter part of the tour at any given time.
 Our Visitor Services Team are happy to discuss this and other accessibility concerns with you prior to booking, so please do make them aware of your specific needs.

-The majority of the Studio Tour is suitable for wheelchairs but some areas can be difficult to navigate, this includes Diagon Alley’s cobbled street and the Great Hall's slate floor.
+The majority of the Studio Tour is suitable for wheelchairs but some areas can be difficult to navigate, this includes Diagon Alley’s cobbled street, the Great Hall's slate floor, the Forbidden Forest's spongy surface, and Privet Drive's narrow doorway.
 The Hogwarts bridge can only be accessed via a short staircase and alternative access cannot be provided because the bridge, as an original set piece, has an uneven surface which is unsuitable for wheelchair users.
 The Knight Bus also has a short boarding platform which cannot be accessed by wheelchairs.

 Our green screen area provides visitors with two fully accessible photo opportunities, including the chance to fly a broomstick as members of the cast would have done during filming.
 Visitors must be able to transfer themselves on to a broomstick and seatbelts can be provided if required.